 These photos were taken by Bryan boater James Williams as he flew over Hidalgo Falls on the Brazos and the adjacent TRPA property.
 Text is by Steve Daniel.

-Coming around to the south, you can see the land owned by Pat Guseman and Tommy Orlando.
 The V-shaped road in the foreground used to be part of a 2.9 acre tract owned by TRPA, but it was sold in November 2003 to acquire four acres closer to the rapid.
-Access to the rapid is now by means of the road on the right of the photo.
-The road goes to the upper put-in and also swings around to run alongside the river down to the rapid.
-The quaint (ramshackle) pavilion shown below, where we held our May 5, 2001 grand opening party, is no longer owned by TRPA.
+Access to the rapid is now by means of a new road on the right built along the fence line running from the gate straight to the river.
+However, we can still access the upper put-in using the road on the far right which swings around to run alongside the river down to the rapid.

-This photo focuses on Tommy Orlando's property, downriver from the TRPA property.
-The TRPA property begins roughly where the part of the rock creating the rapid contacts the bank and extends up to where the red shed is on the left of the road.
+The TRPA property begins roughly where the part of the rock creating the rapid contacts the bank.
 As the next photo indicates, the property is about 30 feet above the river at normal water levels.
 In this photo, you are looking back at the entrance gate, and the TRPA property line is from the gate, along the fence, to where the rock is exposed in the river.
-The property includes all of the open field between the road on the top left and river.
+The property includes all of the open field between the road on the top left and the river.

 Between 15' and 16' on the Bryan gauge (when this photo was taken) the large sandbar near the lower property dwarfs the johnboat in the middle of the river (bottom of photo).
 At slightly higher levels, the tail waves at the bottom of the rapid can be 5' high and are great for fast surfing.
 Side-surfing holes are immediately downstream from the rocks on river left (the sandbar's upstream finger is pointing right at the holes).
 More surfing waves and holes are upstream far river right (left of photo) and between the debris-covered upper island and the river left shore.
 The island to the river left side and downstream of the first island has some great squirt and cartwheel eddy lines on the river left side.
 At the pointed tip of the next island downstream is the "ender please" wave, where enders can be found even though the wave does not look like it would be a good spot for them.
 Because of the upstream ledges, there is a large eddy on river left above the ender please spot.

-The normal take-out for the upper property is in the bamboo thicket (river left, next to the uppermost ledges).
 The bamboo thicket is the lighter green vegetation on the shore near the house in the photo.
-This is on Orlando property, but we have an access easement to carry our boats up up the trail through the bamboo thicket past the house and back to our upper parking lot.
+This is on Orlando property, but we have an access easement to carry our boats up up the trail through the bamboo thicket to the road.

-The upper parking lot is just behind the large trees to the left (in the photo) of the house on the bluff.
 At lower water levels (e.g., 11'-13' on the Bryan gauge), playboaters head for the ledges on far river right.
 At higher levels, boaters typically head to the surfing holes to the left of the top (debris covered) island.
+(The debris is now gone.)
 After playing throughout the entire rapid, you can get back up to the bamboo trail easily using the large eddy on river left.